Phineas Priesthood

-The Phineas Priesthood, also called Phineas Priests, are American domestic terrorists who adhere to the ideology set forth in the 1990 book Vigilantes of Christendom: The Story of the Phineas Priesthood by Richard Kelly Hoskins.
+The Phineas Priesthood, also called Phineas Priests, are American white supremacists who adhere to the ideology set forth in the 1990 book Vigilantes of Christendom: The Story of the Phineas Priesthood by Richard Kelly Hoskins.
+The book traces what Hoskins claims is the history of the "Phineas Priesthood", which he claims has been a real force throughout history.

 The Phineas Priests are not an organization, and it has no discernible leadership or institutional structure.
 For ideological adherents, a "Phineas Priest" is someone who commits a "Phineas action" – meaning the person follows the example of Phineas, a Israelite man who was rewarded by God for killing an interfaith “mamzer” couple, according to the Old Testament.
 The term "Phineas action" is broadly used by white supremacists, as a term for murders of interracial couples and as a term for attacks on Jews, members of other non-white ethnic groups, "multiculturalists," and anyone else who they consider their enemy.